 Keeping your family healthy is a continuous struggle.
 With germs everywhere, it can be overwhelming sometimes.
-My husband is a Surgical Physician’s Assistant and is around sick individuals ALL DAY.
+My husband is a Physician’s Assistant and works in Vascular Surgery and is around sick individuals ALL DAY.
 Then he comes home, bringing all sorts of hospital germs with him.
 I’m far from an expert, but I believe it’s so important to do a few things at home to keep your family continually healthy, especially as kids head back to school and are surrounded by germs.

 Listen to your body

 Really… listen to it.
 Does it want to exercise?
 Does it want to rest?
 Does it want vegetables?
 Does it want fast food?
 Honor your body’s requests and do whatever it needs when it needs it.
 Sometimes that means stopping, even if it wasn’t in your plans.
 Listen to what you need and then respond appropriately.

 As much as possible, put whole foods in your body.
 Eat the rainbow!
 If you struggle to get your family to eat fruits or vegetables, as I do, then I highly recommend smoothies.
 Our favorite smoothie is shared HERE.

 Want to feel amazing with little effort?
 Not going to lie, that’s the dream, right?
 It may seem silly, but this simple smoothie recipe for kids has helped boost my energy levels and makes sure I’m getting all the nutrients that I struggle to get during the busy days with my kids.

 Since my husband works in medicine he brings home all kinds of germs, so one thing we do nightly is bathe our children.
 We just do a quick warm bath or shower (only using baby shampoo and body wash twice a week).
 This helps rinse off any remaining germs and keeps their beds and rooms a healthier space for them.
 It also is a signal that bedtime is coming, which helps them go to sleep easier and smoother.